Villa Beer

 The Beer Family

-In 1929, Julius Beer, co-owner of the Berson rubber factory, and his wife Margarethe commissioned Josef Frank and Oskar Wlach to design a house that would also be suitable for entertaining guests, especially for musical soirées.
-Frank and Wlach designed a house according to their ideal specifications, with a Bösendorfer grand piano taking pride of place in its “heart.”
+In 1929, Julius Beer, co-owner of the Berson rubber factory, and his wife Margarethe commissioned Josef Frank and Oskar Wlach to design a house that would allow for receiving guests, especially for musical soirées.
+Frank and Wlach proceeded to design a house that lived up to their visionary ideals, at the heart of which stood a Bösendorfer grand piano.

-Unfortunately, financial difficulties forced the Beers to sell the house and land to the financing insurance company in 1932.
-However, they retained the right to rent out the house themselves until 1937 in order to service their repayments.
-The tenants during these years were well-known figures who certainly appreciated the musical possibilities of the house.
-Richard Tauber, Jan Kiepura, and Martha Eggert, as well as their secretary Marcel Prawy, lived in the house until they were expelled in 1938.
+Unfortunately, financial difficulties forced the Beers to relinquish the house and property to the financing insurance company as early as 1932.
+Until 1937, however, they retained the right to rent out the house in order to service repayments.
+The various tenants during those years were well-known figures who certainly appreciated the musical potential of the house.
+Richard Tauber, Jan Kiepura, Martha Eggert, and her secretary Marcel Prawy, lived in the house until they were expelled from the country in 1938.

-Most of the family managed to flee to the USA, but their daughter Elisabeth Beer, who had a slight walking disability due to polio, was denied a visa due to strict US immigration policies.
-She was deported from Vienna to Minsk in May 1942 and murdered in Maly Trostinez.
+The Beer family was able to flee to the US, except for their daughter Elisabeth Beer.
+Due to her slight walking disability after a battle with polio, she was denied a visa due to strict US immigration policies.
+In May 1942 she was deported from Vienna to Minsk and murdered in Maly Trostinec.

 The Pöschmann Family

-In 1941, the Pöschmann family from South Bohemia purchased Villa Beer together with its original furnishings, which were returned to the house.
+In 1941, the Pöschmann family, from southern Bohemia, purchased Villa Beer together with the original furnishings, which were brought back into the house.
 After the war, they rented the property to the British Army until 1954.
-This ensured that the house and its furnishings were preserved in the best possible condition during the post-war years.
-Over the years, the house was divided into different units, accommodating up to five apartments.
-Nevertheless, this had little effect on the substance and structure.
+This ensured the best possible preservation of the house and its furnishings in the post-war years.
+Over the years, the house was divided into several units, accommodating up to five separate apartments.
+Luckily, this hardly affected the building fabric and structure.

-Villa Beer remained in the possession of the Pöschmann family and their descendants until 2008.
+Villa Beer remained the property of the Pöschmann family and descendants until 2008.

 Foto: Studio Huger